andrewmoles2/training-resources/README.md

 *  TidyTuesday - https://github.com/rfordatascience/tidytuesday
 *  Dataset repository from information is beautiful - https://informationisbeautiful.net/data/
 *  Our World in Data - https://ourworldindata.org/ (also has great inspiration for data viz!)
+  * This also has an API now for extracting data from the data page (https://ourworldindata.org/data) - https://docs.owid.io/projects/etl/api/#chart-data-api
+  * Good example for using in R is - https://statisticaloddsandends.wordpress.com/2025/01/30/downloading-datasets-from-our-world-in-data-in-r/
 *  Data is Plural - https://www.data-is-plural.com/ - more out there datasets and interesting articles related to them
 *  Dataset repos on Github such as - https://github.com/awesomedata/awesome-public-datasets
 *  Humanitarian data exchange - https://data.humdata.org/